JanHerca/urantiapedia/output/wikijs/en/article/Building_upon_the_Quaker_experience.md

 But our first duty lies within ourselves.
 First we must “be:”

 > “That evening while teaching in the house, for it had begun to rain, Jesus talked at great length, trying to show the twelve what they must be, not what they must do.
 They knew only a religion that imposed the doing of certain things as the means of attaining righteousness—salvation.
 But Jesus would reiterate, ‘In the kingdom you must be righteous in order to do the work.’
 Many times did he repeat, ‘Be you therefore perfect, even as your Father in heaven is perfect.’
-All the while was the Master explaining to his bewildered apostles that the salvation which he had come to bring to the world was to be had only by believing, by simple and sincere faith.” ([UB 140:10.1](/en/The_Urantia_Book/140#p10_1))
+All the while was the Master explaining to his bewildered apostles that the salvation which he had come to bring to the world was to be had only by believing, by simple and sincere faith.” (<a id="a93_664"></a>[UB 140:10.1](/en/The_Urantia_Book/140#p10_1))

 How do we set ourselves right so that we can live as Jesus lived?
 The Papers state:

 > “To ‘follow Jesus’ means to personally share his religious faith and to enter into the spirit of the Master’s life of unselfish service for man.
 One of the most important things in human living is to find out what Jesus believed, to discover his ideals, and to strive for the achievement of his exalted life purpose.
-Of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it.” ([UB 196:1.3](/en/The_Urantia_Book/196#p1_3))
+Of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it.” (<a id="a97_437"></a>[UB 196:1.3](/en/The_Urantia_Book/196#p1_3))

 For those blessed with a photographic memory, a mere 700 or so pages of Jesus life might not present a major challenge.
 To most of us, it is not even a possibility.

 Perhaps the best place to discover the religious life of Jesus and how he lived it is in Paper 140, “The Ordination Sermon.”
-In about twenty pages we receive a condensed version of Jesus’ thought and teaching that is described as “a master philosophy of life” ([UB 140:4.9](/en/The_Urantia_Book/140#p4_9)) that would help create “a high spiritual and inspirational ideal for all mortal beings on all worlds.” ([UB 140:10.3](/en/The_Urantia_Book/140#p10_3))
+In about twenty pages we receive a condensed version of Jesus’ thought and teaching that is described as “a master philosophy of life” (<a id="a101_261"></a>[UB 140:4.9](/en/The_Urantia_Book/140#p4_9)) that would help create “a high spiritual and inspirational ideal for all mortal beings on all worlds.” (<a id="a101_410"></a>[UB 140:10.3](/en/The_Urantia_Book/140#p10_3))

 ## Our personal spiritualization and “living as Jesus lived.”